ContainerSolutions/minimesos-webfw-evaluation/README.md

 This repo evaluates 3 Java web frameworks for startup time and executable size.
 We are going for a lightweight framework because it will be launched with every test.
-Memory usage was only verified manually but correlates with the executable size.

 * Spring Boot with Spring MVC
 * Spark